National Institutes of Health Hatfield Clinical Research Center

 National Institutes of Health Hatfield Clinical Research Center - Bethesda, MD

 National Institutes Of Health Hatfield Clinical Research Center is a detox and addiction treatment facility located at 10 Center Drive in the 20892 zip code of Bethesda, MD.
-As a detox center, it offers benzodiazepines detox, opioid detox and cocaine detox.
+As a detox center, it offers meth detox, opioid detox and cocaine detox.
 The treatment program at National Institutes Of Health Hatfield Clinical Research Center includes hospital inpatient treatment, hospital inpatient detoxification and hospital inpatient treatment.
 It accepts women and men into their treatment and detox program.

 Address: 10 Center Drive, Bethesda, MD 20892